fschmid1/rmm/README.md

 # FES_RMM
 ## Description
 A remote monitoring and management software written in Go.
-It provides a set of API endpoints to remotely monitor and manage the system.

 ## Installation
 1. Clone the repository to your local machine